harlo/harlo.github.io/_posts/2014-04-16-so_im_excited_about_git-annex.markdown

 cd ersatz_dropbox

 git init
-echo curl -X GET "http://localhost:8888/sync/" >> .git/hooks/post-receive
-chmod +x .git/hooks/post-receive

 git-annex init "ersatz_dropbox"
 git-annex untrust web
 git checkout -b master
 {% endhighlight %}

-### 4. make a little tornado server to handle git hooks.
+### 4. create a git hook

 Git hooks are bash scripts that execute whenever a certain event goes off.
 With git-annex, whenever a file is added to our remote repository on the server, git's post-receive hook fires.
 So, let's use that to automatically sync the files: pulling them and their metadata into our remote.

+{% highlight bash %}
+echo curl -X GET "http://localhost:8888/sync/" >> .git/hooks/post-receive
+chmod +x .git/hooks/post-receive
+{% endhighlight %}

+### 5. make a little tornado server to handle git hooks.

+In the previous step, we wrote a post-receive script that calls out to `localhost:8888/sync`.
+Let's create that little tornado server to respond to these calls.
 This is a sample script in python called `api.py`:

 {% highlight python %}
 import re, os, signal